William Howard Melish

-The Reverend William Howard Melish (11 May 1910 – 15 June 1986) was a 20th-century American Episcopalian and social leader, driven from his Brooklyn church by the Episcopalian bishop of Long Island in the 1950s during McCarthyism in a decade-long controversy due to his association with the USSR and CPUSA.
+The Reverend William Howard Melish (May 11, 1910 – June 15, 1986) was an American Episcopalian and social leader.
+Head of the St. Ann & the Holy Trinity Church in Brooklyn Heights, New York City, he was driven from his Brooklyn church by the Episcopalian bishop of Long Island in the 1950s during McCarthyism in a decade-long controversy due to his association with the USSR and CPUSA.

 Background

 William Howard Melish was born on May 11, 1910, in Brooklyn, New York.
 His parents were Dr. John Howard Melish and Marguerite McComas.
 He studied at Harvard University and then studied for the priesthood at Jesus College, Cambridge, and at the Episcopal Theological School.

 Career

 Melish led Holy Trinity Episcopal Church, depicted here as St. Ann & the Holy Trinity Church in Brooklyn Heights, New York.

 In 1935, Melish began his ministry at Christ Church in Cincinnati, Ohio.
 In 1938, he joined his father as assistant rector at the Holy Trinity Church in Brooklyn.
 Melish served as assistant rector from 1938 to 1958; his father was rector there from 1904 until his ouster in 1949.